 - If shooting goes over 10 hours, triple-time is payable until camera wrap.
-Otherwise normal overtime penalties apply. - Unscheduled meal and rest breaks must be provided where possible. - The producer must provide adequate facilities such as seating, toilets, and washing facilities in the immediate vicinity of the set for the whole day. - A nurse must be available. - A hot breakfast must be provided prior to general crew call time. - Substantial craft services (which shall mean nutritious food, e.g. buffet, sandwiches, cheese, bread rolls and spreads, fresh fruit, yoghurt, tea/coffee/ juices) must be available to for extended periods from general crew call time until camera wrap. - In some agreements, a grace period can apply at the end of the 10 hours.
-Grace must be called before the end of the 10 hours.
+Otherwise normal overtime penalties apply. - Unscheduled meal and rest breaks must be provided where possible. - The producer must provide adequate facilities such as seating, toilets, and washing facilities in the immediate vicinity of the set for the whole day. - A nurse must be available. - A hot breakfast must be provided prior to general crew call time. - Substantial craft services (which shall mean nutritious food, e.g. buffet, sandwiches, cheese, bread rolls and spreads, fresh fruit, yoghurt, tea/coffee/ juices) must be available to for extended periods from general crew call time until camera wrap. - In some agreements, a 15-minute grace period can apply at the end of the 10 hours.
 If camera wrap happens after the grace period has expired, then triple-time applies from the end of the 10 hours.